-On June 12th the CBA Summer Music Camp will sponsor a set of eight online workshops taught by our very favorite Music Camp instructors.
-Workshops are one hour long with a 15-minute introduction, and are broadcast over Zoom.
-There are opportunities to ask questions and discuss with the instructor.
-There are four time periods with two independent workshops in each time period.
-You can sign up for one or two workshops or sign up for a whole set of four workshops at a special discounted price for a set of four.
+On June 12th the CBA Summer Music Camp spomsored a set of eight online workshops taught by outstanding Music Camp instructors.
+Workshops were one hour long with a 15-minute introduction, and were broadcast over Zoom.
+There were opportunities to ask questions and discuss with the instructor.
+There were four time periods with two independent workshops in each time period.
+People signed up for one, two, three, or four workshops, with a special discounted price for a set of four.

 Saturday, June 12th, 2021